 Prepare Question

-To make it fair to the chat model we will give each question the context of for a CB34 Chief Industries Grain Bin Sidewall so it knows what the questions are pertaining to.
+Each question gets the context for a CB34 Chief Industries Grain Bin Sidewall so the model knows what it’s being asked about.

 def add_withwhat(question):